noahgibbs/pollo_del_mar/README.md

 I'm currently gluing together the following technologies:

-Faye-Websockets
+* Faye-Websockets
-Thin (Faye needs a specific adapter)
+* Thin (Faye needs a specific adapter)
-Puma (not any more - kept getting weird hangs on startup) CoffeeScript
+* Puma (not any more - kept getting weird hangs on startup)
+* CoffeeScript
-CreateJS / EaselJS (createjs.com)
+* CreateJS / EaselJS (createjs.com)
-TMX (format for the Tiled editor - mapeditor.org)
+* TMX (format for the Tiled editor - mapeditor.org)

+## Setup

+Run Bundler to install the appropriate gems.

 ## Running